thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 The syntax for both these inclusion attributes is quite straightforward.
 There are three different formats:

- * `"templatename::fragname"` Includes the fragment named fragname, which should have been specified with a `th:fragment` attribute in the template named `templatename`.

- * `"templatename::[domselector]"` Includes as a fragment the result of executing the specified DOM Selector expression on the template named `templatename`.
+ * `"templatename::domselector"` or the equivalent `templatename::[domselector]` Includes the fragment resulting from executing the specified DOM Selector on the template named `templatename`.
-   No `th:fragment` attributes are needed.
-The brackets in this syntax are optional.
+    * Note that `domselector` can be a mere fragment name, so you could specify something as simple as `templatename::fragmentname` like in the `footer :: copy` above.

-   > DOM Selectors are similar to XPath expressions, see the
-   > [Appendix C](#appendix-c-dom-selector-syntax) for more info on DOM Selector syntax.
+   > DOM Selector syntax is similar to XPath expressions and CSS selectors, see the [Appendix C](#appendix-c-dom-selector-syntax) for more info on this syntax.

- * `"templatename"` Includes as a fragment the complete template named `templatename`.
+ * `"templatename"` Includes the complete template named `templatename`.

-   > Note that the template name you use in `th:include`/`th:substituteby` tags
+   > Note that the template name you use in `th:include`/`th:replace` tags
    > will have to be resolvable by the Template Resolver currently being used by
    > the Template Engine.

-Fragments for the same template can also be added using the following syntaxes:

- * `"::fragname"` or `"this::fragname"` Includes a fragment from the same template.
+ * `::domselector"` or `"this::domselector"` Includes a fragment from the same template.

-Both `templatename` and `fragment` or `domselector` in the above syntax examples can be fully-featured expressions (even conditionals!) like:
+Both `templatename` and `domselector` in the above examples can be fully-featured expressions (even conditionals!) like:

 ```html